 Mom recently disclosed to me, that she recently gave money to one of her home care aids.
 My mother says she gave her the money, in cash, and told her it was a gift.
 I know that my mother would never complain about this woman as she would not want to lose her care.

-I feel my mother has been taken advantage of financially, and am concerned it will happen again.
+I feel my mother has been taken advantage of financial abuse, and am concerned it will happen again.
 As her daughter, what can I legally do?”

 Since you are with your mother regularly and help her pay her bills, you should be able to keep on eye on things and be alerted if she starts withdrawing more cash then usual from the bank.
 If you are named as the agent under your mother’s power of attorney you many also speak with the people at her bank to be on the alert for unusual activity.